Redesign: LinkedIn Feed

 Insight

-Users open LinkedIn with a specific intention (jobs, learning, networking), but the interface does not acknowledge or support that intent.
+Users open LinkedIn with a specific goal (jobs, learning, networking), but the interface does not acknowledge or support that intent.

 Concept